Ellen Wartella: Education

 Wartella received a B.A. with honors from the University of Pittsburgh in 1971, and M.A.
 (1974) and Ph.D.
 (1977) degrees from the University of Minnesota.

 Career

 Wartella taught at Ohio State University and the University of Illinois at Urbana-Champaign before assuming the Texas deanship.

 In 1985, Wartella became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Publications

-The author or editor of 14 books and approximately 225 book chapters, research articles, technical reports, and research papers, she sits on a variety of national and international advisory boards on children and media, such as the PBS Next Generation advisory board and the board of directors of the World Summit on Children and Media.
+The author or editor of 14 books and approximately 250 book chapters, research articles, technical reports, and research papers with over 20100 citations, she sits on a variety of national and international advisory boards on children and media, such as the PBS Next Generation advisory board and the board of directors of the World Summit on Children and Media.
 She is a trustee of Sesame Workshop.